Diptera-ai/LarvaeDispenser/README.md

 3. Place a clean collecting cup.
 4. Press **Wash**.
 The purpose of this wash is to fill the tubes with larvae water and rid of any bubbles.
 - Once you see larvae in the cup, you can stop the wash.
+- Empty the cup.
 5. Set the **Target #Larvae**.
    For the purpose of setting the sensitivity threshold, it is recommended to aliquot at least 500 larvae.
 6. Press **Start**. \
    The system will begin running larvae from the bottle to the cup and automatically stop when it reaches the target number of events detected.
-The **Start** button will show green while the system is running (i.e. counting), and the live count is updated simultaneously.\
+The **Start** button will show green while the system is running (i.e. counting), and the live count is updated simultaneously.

 <br>
 <img src="docs/images/gui/3_start.png?raw=true" height="500" align="center" alt="">
-<small>While running a count, the start button shows green</small>
+<small>While running a count, the start button shows green.</small>
 <br>
 <br>

 7. Once finished, the plot will be updated with a **histogram of the events' signal magnitudes**.
 A big larva will be detected as a high magnitude event, and vice versa - small debris will show as low magnitude events.\
-  The legend depicts different runs by their initiation timestamps.\
+   The legend depicts different runs by their initiation timestamps.
+   The most recent measurement is the one in thick blue line, previous runs will appear in dashed lines. \
    Below, for example, a screenshot of the program after the first run.

 <br>
 <img src="docs/images/gui/4_finished_count.png?raw=true" height="500" align="center" alt="">